Born on 8 February 1880, Franz Moritz Wilhelm Marc grew up in Munich, Germany.

 Marc focused on vivid colors and intense compositions.
 He consistently displayed the connection between man, nature, and the eternal in his art.

-Returning to Munich, Marc spent a long time studying the anatomy of animals.
-While living in Berlin, he visited the Berlin Zoo on many occasions.
+Returning to Munich, Marc spent a considerable amount of time studying the anatomy of animals.
+While living in Berlin, he frequently visited the Berlin Zoo.
 Here, Marc studied and sketched animals from as many angles as possible.

 As Marc’s style progressed, animals overtook human and natural forms.
 For Marc, animals were the ideal subject matter to show truth, beauty, and purity.
 Marc further believed horses perfectly symbolized strength and innocence.

-By early 1911, Marc developed a highly personal color symbolism.
-Created alongside August Macke and building on the thought of Wassily Kandinsky, blue was the overarching principle.
+By early 1911, Marc had developed a highly personal color symbolism.
+Created alongside August Macke and building on Wassily Kandinsky's thought, blue was the overarching principle.
 It was a masculine color of spiritualism, intellectualism, and the infinite.
-The same year Marc completed one of our most famous art reproductions, Large Blue Horses.
+The same year, Franz Marc completed one of our most famous art reproductions, Large Blue Horses.

 In this reading, the triangular blue mountains form an abstract self-portrait.
 Thus, Yellow Cow is one of the most unusual wedding portraits ever produced.

 Franz Marc contributed to Der Blaue Reiter group.
-Translated as The Blue Rider art movement, it was an important off-shoot of German Expressionism.
-Alongside Macke, Kandinsky, Marianne von Werefkin, and Alexej von Jawlensky, these artists rejected the stricter approach of the NKVM.
+Translated as The Blue Rider art movement, it was an important offshoot of German Expressionism.
+Alongside Macke, Kandinsky, Marianne von Werefkin, and Alexej von Jawlensky, these artists rejected the stricter approach of the Neue Künstlervereinigung München (NKVM).

 The Fate of the Animals is a remarkably prescient view of the horrors of World War One, about to engulf the entirety of European society.
 Later damaged in a warehouse fire in 1916, Marc’s friend Paul Klee repaired the work.

 \With war imminent, Marc moved towards near-complete abstraction.
-He created heavily atmospheric works such as Fighting Forms and Broken Forms (1914).
+He created heavily atmospheric works such as Fighting Forms and Broken Forms.

 When the First World War broke out in 1914, Franz Marc joined the Imperial German Army.
 Initially working as a cavalryman, he soon transferred to military camouflage due to his artistic talents.
 By 1916, Marc helped hide guns and artillery under large canvas sheets.

-In 1916, the German government decreed that famous artists like Franz Marc leave front-line military service.
-Although an order came to remove Marc from combat, the instructions arrived too late.
+In 1916, the German government decreed that famous artists, such as Franz Marc, be exempt from front-line military service.
+Although an order came to remove him from combat, the instructions arrived too late.
 A mortar round struck Marc at the Battle of Verdun.
 Sadly, he died instantly from a shell splinter.
-Franz Marc passed away on 4 March 1916 (aged 36) in Braquis, France.
+Franz Marc passed away on 4 March 1916, aged 36, in Braquis, France.

-His transition away from figurative forms to increased abstraction led the way forward for future generations of painters.
-In addition, Marc’s vivid and dynamic color influenced artists such as Jackson Pollock and Willem de Kooning, as well as Color Field artists such as Mark Rothko.
+Marc’s vivid and dynamic color influenced artists such as Jackson Pollock and Willem de Kooning, as well as Color Field artists like Mark Rothko.

-The Nazi party in Germany suppressed modern art.
-From 1936 and 1937, the Nazis condemned many artists, including Franz Marc, as “degenerative.”
-His paintings were removed from museums and often disappeared or were destroyed.
+The Nazi party in Germany suppressed modern art and from 1936 and 1937, the Nazis condemned many artists.
+These artists include Franz Marc, whose oil paintings were considered degenerate and were removed from museums.
+They often disappeared or were destroyed.

 During the Nazi degenerative art purge, around 130 Franz Marc artworks left German collections.
-His famous painting Blue Horse went to the Musée des Beaux-Arts in Liege, France.
-Other works, such as Landscape with Horses, were only re-discovered in 2012.
+His famous painting Blue Horse went to the Musée des Beaux-Arts in Liège, France.
+Other famous oil paintings, such as Landscape with Horses, were only rediscovered in 2012.

-In 2021 The German Advisory Commission ruled the return of the painting to the Grawi family.
-Franc Marc Foxes was sold in 2022, setting an auction record by selling for a staggering £42.6 million; this price exceeded Marc’s Grazing Horses III, which sold in 2008 for just over £12 million.
+In 2021, the German Advisory Commission ruled in favor of the return of the painting to the Grawi family.
+Franc Marc Foxes painting was sold in 2022, setting an auction record by selling for a staggering £42.6 million.
+This price exceeds Marc’s Grazing Horses III, which sold in 2008 for just over £12 million.
 The Franz Marc Museum in Bavaria holds some 150 of his paintings.

-Franz Marc paintings almost always used oil paint on canvas.
-He painted in an accessible, expressive manner with long, sweeping lines creating contours and forms.
+Franz Marc's oil paintings almost always used oil paint on canvas.
+He painted in an accessible, expressive manner, using long, sweeping lines to create contours and forms.